LosBagros/room-monitoring-device/manual.md

 ### 1. Power Supply

-- Use a stable **5V USB-C power source** (standard phone charger with USB-C output).
+- Use a stable 5V USB-C power source (standard phone charger with USB-C output).
 - Ensure uninterrupted power for continuous monitoring and reliable data transmission.

 ### 2. Wi-Fi Connectivity

-- Place the device **close to your Wi-Fi router** to ensure strong and stable signal strength.
+- Place the device close to your Wi-Fi router to ensure strong and stable signal strength.
-- Ensure your Wi-Fi network operates on the **2.4 GHz band**.
+- Ensure your Wi-Fi network operates on the 2.4 GHz band.
 The device does not support 5 GHz Wi-Fi networks.
 - When first powered on, the device will create a Wi-Fi hotspot named `RoomMonitorAP` with password `12345678`.
 - Open captive portal by connecting to the hotspot and visiting `http://192.168.4.1` in a web browser.
-- Enter your **Wi-Fi SSID** and **password** to connect the device to your Wi-Fi network.
+- Enter your Wi-Fi SSID and password to connect the device to your Wi-Fi network.

 ### 3. Placement Recommendations

-- Position the device at **typical room height**, away from:
+- Position the device at typical room height, away from:
   - Direct sunlight
   - Heating/cooling vents
   - Windows and doors